 It is important to distinguish the difference between employee status and worker status.

 An employee is a person who works under the terms of a contract of employment either in writing or orally.
-To receive employee status they must do the work personally and the employer is obliged to provide the work and the employee is obliged to accept it.
+To receive employee status they must do the work personally.
+The employer is obliged to provide the work and the employee is obliged to accept it.
 The employer will also have control over the way the employee carries out the work.

 Worker status was created to protect individuals who are neither self-employed nor an employee.
-They’re entitled to less statutory rights than employees, but they’re still entitled to some key rights such as protection from discrimination, protection against the illegal reduction of wages, right to the minimum wage and self-employed working status.
+They’re entitled to fewer statutory rights than employees.
+But they’re still entitled to some key rights such as protection from discrimination, protection against the illegal reduction of wages, right to the minimum wage and self-employed working status.